 A 15-year resident of Austin, Dr. Mathias was elected to the AISD board of trustees in November 2012 and has previously served as secretary.
 He cofounded three learning centers in East Austin and currently serves as pastor of Holy Family American Catholic Church in South Austin.

 A resident of Austin for 27 years, Anderson has served as co-chair on several AISD committees, such as the District Advisory Council.

-David Ryan Quintanilla and Cindy Anderson vie for the At Large Position 8 seat on the Austin ISD board of trustees, currently held by Gina Hinojosa.
+David Ryan Quintanilla and Cindy Anderson vie for the at-large Place 8 seat on the Austin ISD board of trustees, currently held by Gina Hinojosa.
 Anderson took the lead in political donations this election season, according to the latest round of campaign finance reports released on Oct.
 31.